Joey Jones (American football)

 Joseph Russell Jones (born October 29, 1962) is an American football coach and former player.
-His previous role was for two seasons as the former special teams coordinator at Mississippi State, hired by Head Coach, Joe Moorehead.
-Jones served as the Head Football Coach at the University of South Alabama from 2008 to 2017.
+He currently serves as the wide receivers coach at Thompson High School in Alabaster, Alabama.
+He served as the special teams coordinator at Mississippi State for two seasons, hired by head coach, Joe Moorehead from 2018 to 2019.
+Jones served as the head football coach at the University of South Alabama from 2008 to 2017.

 Playing career

 Jones is a graduate of Mobile's Murphy High School.
 He played college football for coach Bear Bryant at the University of Alabama.
 Jones lettered with the Tide from 1979 to 1983, graduating with a degree in business administration.
 As a wide receiver, he tallied 71 receptions, 1,386 yards and 15 touchdowns.
 He ranked third among Alabama's career touchdown receivers and seventh in career receiving yards.
 He was named All-SEC as a senior and chosen to participate in the Senior Bowl.
 He was a member of the University of Alabama's All-Decade Team for the 1980s and played professionally with the Birmingham Stallions of the United States Football League and the National Football League's Atlanta Falcons.
+He was drafted by the Falcons in the first round of the 1984 Supplemental Draft.